oracle-livelabs/developer/redwood-extensions/addbuttonsandactions/addbuttonsandactions.md

   ![Set input parameter](images/selectkey.png)

-Your **ButtonActionChain1** should look like this:
+Your **EditButtonActionChain** should look like this:

   ![Set input parameter](images/buttonactionchain1.png)

-You have created two new pages for your application and setup buttons to navigate to them.
+You have created two new pages for your application and set up buttons to navigate to them.

 Let's move on to the next lab, where we'll learn how to configure the Account Details page.